moonjukhim/GCP/Machine Learning on Google Cloud/README.md

 - 2.7 Summary

 #### Day 3 Introduction to TensorFlow
 - 3.1 Introduction to Tensorflow
+- 3.2 TensorFlow API Hierarchy
+- 3.3 Components of TensorFlow: Tensors and Variables
+- 3.4 Design and Build an Input Data Pipeline.
-- 3.2 Creating Input Pipelines and Training on Large Datasets and
+- 3.5 Training on Large Datasets with tf.data
-- 3.3 Feature Columns
-- 3.4 Activation Functions
+- 3.6 Activation Functions, Neural Networks, and Regularization
-- 3.5 DNNs with Tensorflow 2 and Keras
+- 3.7 DNNs with the Keras Functional API
-- 3.6 Regularization
-- 3.7 Deploy models for scaled serving
+- 3.8 Scaling TensorFlow with Cloud AI Platform

 #### Day 4 Feature Engineering
 - 4.1 An Overview of Feature Engineering